Prehistory of Manila

-Etymology
+Etymology of Manila

 City named after the plant

 The term “Maynila” was said to be coined after the Yamstick Mangrove (Scyphiphora hydrophyllacea) or Nilad in local name.
 Nilad is a peculiar, stalky rice-like plant with flowers of bright white and yellow that was said to be abundant in the ancient kingdom.

 Delgado (1982) records in his Historia General that shrubs of the Yamstick Mangrove, or Nilad, were abundant along the banks of the river where the city (which was a kingdom before) was established.
 The city Maynilad was said to be named after this plant, which means "there is Nilad".

 According to Philippine folklore, when the Walled City (popularly known as Intramuros) was newly built, this peculiar plant proliferated in the delta of the Pasig River and Manila Bay.
 Back then, the Pasig River was clean enough for people to use for daily activities.

 The local population came to regard the plant for its long, soft branches which swayed gently in the breezes which came in from the bay.
 According to folklore, the arm-like figure of the plant welcomes visitors or bids them farewell from along the riverbanks and seashore, and the land became noted by visitors for this peculiarity.

 Inhabitants and visitors were said to come to the riverbank to pick the flower.
 Nilad was made into garlands or laces that were offered to religious altars and soon became products distributed to other places.

 As the story went on, two Spaniards came and asked where the flowers came from.
 The woman who was at loss of the place where exactly the flowers are located answered vaguely, ‘Sa may mga Nilad’ (where the Nilads are).
 The native as well as foreigners began addressing the place ‘Sa may Nilad’ since then.
 Soon, people, be it the natives, the conquerors or visitors, came to know the area as ‘Sa Maynila.’

 There are some argument among historians as to whether the plant was actually called "nila" or "nilad."

 Historians Ambeth Ocampo and Carmen Guerrero Nakpil assert that nila is popularly referred to as nilad by people unfamiliar with the plant.
 On his Facebook page, Ocampo notes that "Some idiot added a 'd' to give us: Maynilad, Maharnilad, and Lagusnilad!
 In Fr.
 Blanco's Flora de Filipinas circa 1877 we find the ixora manila.
 There is no "d" after nila."